You can apply to study at Turku UAS also through separate applications.

 According to the Finnish Polytechnics Act, a first-year student can enrol as absent for the academic year on the following grounds only:

 1) he/she is completing service according to the Conscription Act (1438/2007), Non-Military Service Act (1446/2007) or the Women’s Voluntary Military Service Act (194/1995);

 2) he/she is on maternity, paternity or parental leave; or

 3) he/she is unable to start his/her studies because of an illness or injury.

-Documents which verify the statutory absence shall be submitted by 9 December 2019 at 15 o'clock to https://turkuamk.e-lomake.fi/lomakkeet/287/lomake.html?rinnakkaislomake=English If you fail to submit the required documents, you will be registered as present.
+Documents which verify the statutory absence shall be submitted by 25th of December at 15 o'clock to https://turkuamk.e-lomake.fi/lomakkeet/287/lomake.html?rinnakkaislomake=English.
+If you fail to submit the required documents, you will be registered as present.

 - After you have been selected as a student, you must enroll as present or absent in then Studyinfo.fi service.
 If you cannot use Studyinfo.fi to enrol, you can send us email to firstname.lastname@example.org

 - Applicants dissatisfied with the student selection can request a rectification in writing from the Board of Student Affairs within 14 days of receiving notification of the decision (L483/2013 Section 22).